Crayola have been making art supplies for over 100 years, so it’s no exaggeration to say they products have been making memories for decades.

 So going by this, as long as it’s not a regular occurrence, there’s no need to worry if your child eats a Crayola marker.

-If your baby does eat a marker, it’s a good idea to give them some water and a small snack to take the unpleasant taste away and reduce the chances of an upset stomach.
+If your baby does eat a marker, it’s a good idea to give them some water and a small snack such as a puff or a few Cheerios to take the unpleasant taste away and reduce the chances of an upset stomach.

 - Crayola markers are made from 6 ingredients: a porous plastic nib, a plastic barrel, a cotton filament (ink reservoir), an end plug and a cap.

-- Most of the color solutions in Crayola markers are made from water and dyes.
+- Most of the color solutions are made from water and dyes.

-- Crayola markers are not thought to be suitable for vegans.
+- The products are not toxic, even if ingested or inhaled, and they are not thought to be suitable for vegans.